AmbeMajavu/cybersecurity-journey/README.md

 - LinkedIn for reflection posts

 ## Goals
- Enroll in the course
+- [x] Enroll in the course
- Complete all 4 modules
+- [ ] Complete all 8 modules
- Build a portfolio project from what I learn
+- [ ] Build a portfolio project from what I learn
- Apply to junior cybersecurity roles
+- [ ] Apply to junior cybersecurity roles

 ## Certificates
 Once completed, I’ll upload my certificate here!